Kandy-IO/kandy-distant-vdi/mac/README.md

 This is so that the initial one-time loading of the CEF library, which may take a several seconds, can happen.

 Congratulations!
 You have built, signed, installed and configured the KandyDistant plugin for Citrix Workspace App on MacOS!

+## 6. Known Issues / Limitations
+### Known Issues
+- No local and remote video seen on video call when the vdi mac recovers from "sleep"  action after 4 minutes. `KAJ-1127`
+- There are some window offset issues when in fullscreen mode. `KAJ-1112`